frenzla/piscine42/README.md

 	  Time management and resiliency
 		The school is open 24/7.
-Thus, the so-called "pisciners" are free to work whenever they want, which demands excellent time management skills and resiliency for not "drowning" amid the massive load of work demanded by the non-stop 26-day program.
+Thus, the so-called "pisciners" are free to work whenever they want, which demands excellent time management skills and resiliency for not "drowning" amid the massive load of work demanded by the non-stop 28-day program.

+# Credits

+Credits to [@appinha](https://github.com/appinha) for inspiration & part of this README ;-) Keep up the good work!